Disinfecting Wipes vs. Sanitizing Wipes

 Disinfecting wipes can be used anywhere there is a possibility for bacteria and virus transmission, but there are certain limitations.
 Since disinfectants are stronger than sanitizers, you shouldn't use them on surfaces where food will be prepared or served, and it's a good practice to wash your hands after disinfecting to remove any irritants from the wipes.

-Since sick and injured people frequent emergency care centers, disinfecting wipes are great for surfaces in these establishments.
-Sick individuals and those with medical conditions may frequently touch certain items, like railings, handles, pens and counters, so disinfecting these surfaces thoroughly is essential.
-Most emergency centers see a large number of people every day, which increases the risk to patients and employees.
+Disinfecting wipes are great for surfaces in these establishments.
+Sick individuals may frequently touch certain items, like railings, handles, pens and counters, so disinfecting these surfaces thoroughly is essential.

-When it comes to sanitizing wipes versus disinfecting wipes, emergency care centers need something that can kill rather than reduce germs.
+When it comes to sanitizing wipes versus disinfecting wipes, gyms need something that can kill rather than reduce germs.
 Disinfecting wipes are best because they provide a powerful clean and can reduce the transmission of both bacteria and viruses.

 2. Locker Rooms